raprice/azure-docs-sdk-dotnet/api/overview/azure/maps.search-readme-pre.md

 ## Key concepts

-`MapsSearchClient` is designed for:
+`MapsSearchClient` is designed to:

 * Communicate with Azure Maps endpoint to query addresses or points of locations
 * Communicate with Azure Maps endpoint to request the geometry data such as a city or country outline for a set of entities
 * Communicate with Azure Maps endpoint to perform a free form search inside a single geometry or many of them

-Learn more about examples in [samples](https://github.com/Azure/azure-sdk-for-net/tree/Azure.Maps.Search_1.0.0-beta.1/sdk/maps/Azure.Maps.Search/tests/Samples)
+Learn more by viewing our [samples](https://github.com/Azure/azure-sdk-for-net/tree/main/sdk/maps/Azure.Maps.Search/tests/Samples)

 ### Thread safety